 But he himself has not yet done anything to show the Lebanese people that he has what it takes to impose his stated objectives and will and begin steering the country away from the ills of the past 50 years.

-He and his appointed prime minister Nawwaf Salam continue to haggle with the criminal losers of Hezbollah and Amal (the two shiite parties that have cause the ruin of the country with corruption, lawlessness and useless wars that they always lose).
+He and his appointed prime minister Nawwaf Salam continue to haggle with the criminal losers of Hezbollah and Amal (the two shiite parties that have caused the ruin of the country with corruption, lawlessness and useless wars that they always lose).
 The Shiite duo wants to retain control of the Finance Ministry, which they've monopolized throughtout the Syrian occupation and to our present time.
-During that time, they siphoned funds provided by international donors to fill their own pockets, pay their criminal terrorists, embezzle and launder, and manufacture weapons, dig their "resistance" tunnels, assassinate people (journalists, politicians and other whistleblowers), manufacture Captagon for resale for profit across the region and the world, and carry out huge smuggling operations across the lawless Lebanese Syrian border.
+During that time, they siphoned funds provided by international donors to fill their own pockets, pay their criminal terrorists, embezzle and launder, manufacture weapons, dig their "resistance" tunnels, assassinate people (journalists, politicians and other whistleblowers), manufacture Captagon for resale for profit across the region and the world, and carry out huge smuggling operations across the lawless Lebanese Syrian border.

 This is only one example of how the Finance Minister can derail an entire administration by blocking any decision.

 Aoun and Salam must break the deadlock - now several decades old - that the warlords and traditional parties continue to cause.
 The country hasn't evolved one bit since the late 1960s.
 To the contrary, it has receded back into an ungovernable mess, a cesspool of untold corruption.
-In the late 1960s, people had running water, 24-hour electricity, and functioning telephone networks.
-Now 60 years later, the country does not provide 24-hour electricity, there is no running water, and the communications world has fundamentally changed though it remains the monopoly of the politicians in power.

-Can you ask the same establishment of warlords, feudal lords and religious neanderthals, that has brought the country to its knees to stop enriching itself, to implement reforms and fight its own corruption?
+But can you ask the same establishment of warlords, feudal lords and religious neanderthals, that has brought the country to its knees to stop enriching itself, to implement reforms and fight its own corruption?
 The answer is a srceaming no. So how should Aoun and Salam break through the wall of filth?
 They should put up a fight, one whose outcome would be decisive, even at the cost of a civil war.
 The time has come to end the charade by any means available.

 If they put up a fight, even if bloody, the outcome could be one of two things: